 A temple to Neptune could be found in Rome’s Circus Flaminius, a large track for horse racing.
-The temple featured sculptures of the Greek Poseidon, Thetis, and other sea deities.
-According to Jewish Antiquities by the historian Josephus, Octavian Augustus built a temple to Neptune in Nicopolis, after he attained a naval victory over Antony and Cleopatra.
+The temple featured sculptures of the Greek Poseidon, the Nereid Thetis, and other sea deities.
+According to book Jewish Antiquities by the historian Flavius Josephus, Octavian Augustus built a temple to Neptune in Nicopolis after he attained a naval victory over Antony and Cleopatra.
 The temple was erected on the location at which his personal tent had stood.

-Like many of his mythological counterparts, Neptunus’ legacy continues among the sciences.
+Like many of his mythological counterparts, Neptune’s legacy continues among the sciences.
 The planet Neptune was named after this god, as its blue coloration resembles a vast sea.
 Neptune’s largest moon is named after the deity’s son, Triton.
 The silvery metal neptunium (Np), element 93 on the periodic table, was named after the planet, and thus after the god himself.

 Facts about Neptune